uc-r/Intro-R/docs/Case Study/01-case-study-exercises.md

 **Question 5**: The code below filters `my_transaction_data` to include only peanut better, jelly, and jam transactions.
-Then it creates a new variable named `product_size` equal to product size in ounces.
+Then it creates a new variable named `package_size` equal to product size in ounces.
 Create a bar graph with `pb_and_j_data` to visualize the distribution of the retailer’s PB\&J transactions by product size.
 Which two product sizes are the most popular?